FAQ: What you need to know about Epigenetics

 • Beiersdorf scientists have decades of in-depth experience in skin biology and aging.
 Epigenetics is an important mechanism for the regulation of biological processes that contribute to aging.
 We have been conducting intensive research in the field of epigenetics since 2008 and are among the leading experts on skin epigenetics.
 We were among the first to identify comprehensive epigenetic changes during skin aging and published this as early as 2010.
 In 2013, we used transcriptome sequencing to explore for the first time how age-related epigenetic changes affect skin gene expression.
 In 2016, we developed a skin cell “age clock” for which we received a patent in 2021.
 This unique technology helps us find novel skin care solutions that make people look younger than they really are.

-• No, we can allay this possible fear of consumers 100 percent.
-A change in the genetic makeup is ruled out.
+• No, they do not.
+We can completely allay this possible fear of consumers.
+Any change in the genetic makeup has been conclusively ruled out.

 • The development of so-called epigenetic clocks was a milestone in ageing research.
 According to this concept, an epigenetic clock ticks in every cell in sync with our life.
 Our skin code is the clockwork in this context.
 Over time, certain chemical modifications cause it to “rust”, so to speak, and the skin cells are no longer as functional.
 This phenomenon, known as methylation (DNA methylation is the longest known and best understood epigenetic mark), results in a pattern.
 To read and learn from it, algorithms have been developed to interpret epigenetic information holistically.
 The result predicts how old a cell actually is – and whether it corresponds to the year of birth.

-• The SKIN AGE CLOCK is a skin-specific age clock.
-It was developed by Beiersdorf scientists and is patented since 2021.
-The algorithm behind it is a genuine key technology: to date, Beiersdorf scientists have analyzed skin samples from over 1,000 people.
-They have measured over 850,000 methylation points per person to find out which of these blockages are associated with skin aging.
-In addition, by reading this epigenetic pattern, the technology allows us to predict the age of the skin very precisely.
-That way, we can identify natural agents that positively modulate the skin’s epigenetic pattern and turn back the skin’s biological age.
-We continue to optimize our AGE CLOCK technology through continuous training of the algorithm.
+• The skin-specific age clock technology was developed by Beiersdorf scientists and has been patented since 2021.
+The algorithm behind it is a true key technology: it is based on the epigenetic patterns of young skin and mature skin and enables our scientists to assess the biological age of the skin.
+To date, Beiersdorf scientists have analyzed skin samples from over 1,000 people.
+They have measured 850,000 methylation points per person to determine which of these epigenetic markers are associated with skin aging.
+With the help of our Age Clock technology, we can identify skin care ingredients that positively modulate the skin’s epigenetic pattern and turn back biological skin age.
+We continue to optimize our skin-specific age clock technology through ongoing training of the algorithm.